jtkDvlp/simple-bookmarks/README.md

   (interactive "Sfile-bookmark name: \nffile-bookmark path:\ni") (sbi/add name 'find-file (list path) more))
 ```
-The two functions below are just filtered versions of "sbi/remove", so these are not really needed.
+The two functions below are just filtered versions of "sbi/remove" and "sbi/execute", so these are not really needed.
 If you want to provide them, of course you has to provide the corresponding filter.
 ```
 (defun sbi/remove-file ()
   (interactive)